OT Praxis Toolkit

 An interactive process for recognizing and responding to inequity

-The Praxis Toolkit supports clinicians addressing social inequities and health injustices to engage in ethical reasoning processes around tricky and complex situations they encounter in practice.
-Currently comprised of a guidebook & word/shape magnets for use on a surface like a whiteboard or refrigerator, the toolkit helps clinicians:
+The Praxis Toolkit supports practitioners to collaboratively examine complex practice situations, make visible structural inequities, and explore possibilities for equity-oriented action.
+Currently comprised of a guidebook & word/shape magnets for use on a surface like a whiteboard or refrigerator, the toolkit helps practitioners:

 Reconceptualize practice conditions